Kirui-Brian/file_metadata_analyser/REPORT_TEMPLATE.md

 ### 9.1 Project Summary

-This project successfully developed a comprehensive File Metadata Analyzer tool that:
+This project successfully developed a comprehensive File Metadata Analyser tool that:

 ✅ **Extracts** comprehensive metadata from images, documents, and media files
 ✅ **Analyzes** metadata for forensic significance and anomalies